-Knowing your customers’ industry, # of employees, annual revenue, geography and similar characteristics isn’t exactly knowing your customers, it’s knowing who their company is.
+Knowing your customers’ industry, # of employees, annual revenue, geography, and similar characteristics isn’t exactly knowing your customers, it’s knowing who their company is.
 To get to know your actual customers, buyer personas are the way to go.
 Buyer personas are representations of your ideal customer built through market research and real client data.
 What personas do is reveal what your prospects are doing and thinking as they make a decision on your product or service.
 Buyer personas are not descriptions of your clients, they go beyond that and include pieces such as actual decision-making criteria that your client went through when reviewing your solution.
-Utilize Buyer Personas to help build personalized emails that drive 18x more revenue than broadcast emails (Market Research).
+Utilize Buyer Personas to help build personalized emails that drive 18x more revenue than broadcast emails (Market Research), and maintain consistent nurturing.
 Expand that into your website and more to see even more of an impact.

 What are your customers actually interested in?

 Using a marketing automation tool such as Pardot can give you insight into which product/service web pages of yours they’ve visited, for how long they stayed on the page, which whitepapers they downloaded, and much more.
 You can use this data to then create dynamic content based on who your prospect/client is and what they’re interested in.
 This way, when you send out email campaigns, you’re not sending the same product/service value props to a sales rep that you are to a CMO.
 Instead, you’re sending content about your product/service that would specifically benefit the CMO with their everyday tasks and sending different content to sales reps on how it would benefit them with their tasks.